Organization for the Islamic Revolution in the Arabian Peninsula: 1979 Qatif Uprising

-Moderation and detente
+Moderation and détente

 In 1980 the OIR began publishing a monthly magazine in London known as The Islamic Revolution Magazine (Majallat al-Thawra al-Islamiya).
 This magazine was the main means by which the group announced its social and cultural activities.

 For most of the 1980s the OIR maintained a line of strict opposition to the Saudi government, and refused any negotiations with the Saudi establishment.
 In 1987, the group was allegedly involved in the Mecca riots.

 By the late 1980s however the OIR leadership was becoming increasingly convinced that their aim of a Shia Islamic revolution in Eastern Province was wholly unrealistic.
 As such, the OIR leadership backed away from their earlier, more radical demands, and instead decided to focus on petitioning for greater religious and political freedoms.

 Following the 1990 invasion of Kuwait by Iraq, the OIR changed its name to The Reform Movement (al-Haraka Islahiyah).
 Furthermore, in response to the invasion, many Saudi Shias volunteered to join the army and civil defense force.
 On 11 September 1990 al-Saffar ordered the group's supporters to rally behind the Saudi government in order to fight Iraq.
 Saffar also later claimed that following the invasion of Kuwait the Iraqi government made overtures to the OIR, asking the group to cooperate with them in exchange for support against the Saudi government.

 Publication of the Islamic Revolution Magazine also stopped following the invasion of Kuwait.
 In January 1991 a new magazine, known as The Arabian Peninsula Magazine (Majallat al-Jazira al-Arabiya), was brought out.
 The magazine helped show the change in the group's rhetoric from extremism to moderate reformism.
 The first issue of the new magazine, published in London, described itself as a weekly political magazine "concerned with the affairs of the Arabian Peninsula."
 The issue also expressed hope that the ongoing conflict would help usher in change to the region and help enhance civil liberties and freedom of expression.

 In 1993 King Fahd, responding positively to the group's new goals and its change in rhetoric, met several of al-Saffar's followers.
 Desiring to end Shia opposition to the government, Fahd promised to work towards improving conditions for Shias in Saudi Arabia.
 This took the form of, among other things, ordering the elimination of derogatory terms for Shias from textbooks, removing certain other forms of explicit discrimination, and of allowing many Saudi Shia exiles to return to Saudi Arabia.
 As a result of the October 1993 pact the Reform Movement was dissolved and its members had to formally and practically dissociate themselves from foreign groups and movements.